DANS-KNAW/dans-datastation-architecture/docs/dev.md

 The documentation for DANS projects (including this site) is written using [mkdocs]{:target=_blank}.
 The source code for those sites consists of markdown in combination with other resources, such as images.
 Images are often created with [yEd]{:target=_blank}.
 The graphml source code of the images is committed along with the image exports.
 You should always check that your changes render correctly.
-This is made easy by the `start-mkdocs.sh` scripts in [dans-dev-tools]{:target=_blank}.
+This is made easy by the `start-mkdocs.sh` script in [dans-dev-tools]{:target=_blank}.